core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 When using Group OSCORE to protect communications end-to-end between a client and multiple servers in the group, it is normally not possible for an intermediary proxy to cache protected responses.

 In fact, when starting from the same plain CoAP message, different clients generate different protected requests to send on the wire.
-This prevents different clients to generate possible cache hits, and thus makes response cachability at the proxy pointless.
+This prevents different clients to generate potential cache hits, and thus makes response caching at the proxy pointless.

+### Using Deterministic Requests to Achieve Cachability
-For group application scenarios that require secure communication, it is still possible to achieve cachability of responses at proxies, by using the approach defined in {{I-D.amsuess-core-cachable-oscore}} and based on Deterministic Requests protected with the pairwise mode of Group OSCORE.
-This approach is limited to group requests that are safe to process and do not yield side effects at the server.
+For application scenarios that require secure group communication, it is still possible to achieve cachability of responses at proxies, by using the approach defined in {{I-D.amsuess-core-cachable-oscore}} which is based on Deterministic Requests protected with the pairwise mode of Group OSCORE.
+This approach is limited to group requests that are safe (in the RESTful sense) to process and do not yield side effects at the server.
 As for any protected group request, it requires the clients and all the servers in the CoAP group to have already joined the correct OSCORE group.

 Starting from the same plain CoAP request, this allows different clients in the OSCORE group to deterministically generate a same request protected with Group OSCORE, which is sent to the proxy for being forwarded to the CoAP group.
 The proxy can now effectively cache the resulting responses from the servers in the CoAP group, since the same plain CoAP request will result again in the same Deterministic Request and thus will produce a cache hit.

-With enabled cachability of responses at the proxy, the same as defined in {{sec-proxy-caching}} applies, with respect to cache entries and their lifetimes.
+When caching of Group OSCORE secured responses is enabled at the proxy, the same as defined in {{sec-proxy-caching}} applies, with respect to cache entries and their lifetimes.

 Note that different Deterministic Requests result in different cache entries at the proxy.
 This includes the case where different plain group requests differ only in their set of Multi-ETag Options.

-That is, even though the servers would produce the same plain CoAP responses in reply to the different Deterministic Requests, those will result in different protected responses to the respective Deterministic Request, and hence in different cache entries at the proxy.
+That is, even though the servers would produce the same plain CoAP responses in reply to the different Deterministic Requests, those will result in different protected responses to each respective Deterministic Request, and hence in different cache entries at the proxy.

 Thus, given a plain group request, a client needs to reuse the same set of Multi-ETag Options, in order to send that group request as a Deterministic Request that can actually produce a cache hit at the proxy.
 However, while this would prevent the caching at the proxy to be inefficient and unnecessarily redundant, it would also limit the flexibility of end-to-end response revalidation for a client.

 ### Validation of Responses # {#chap-sec-group-caching-validation}

 When directly interacting with the servers in the CoAP group to refresh its cache entries, the proxy cannot rely on response revalidation anymore.
 In fact, responses protected with Group OSCORE cannot have 2.03 (Valid) as Outer Code.
-Response revalidation remains possible end-to-end between the client and the servers in the group, by means of the inner ETag or Multi-ETag Option.
+Response revalidation remains possible end-to-end between the client and the servers in the group, by means of including inner ETag Option(s) or inner Multi-ETag Option(s).

 Finally, it is not possible for a client to revalidate responses to a group request from an aggregated cache entry at the proxy, by using the outer Group-ETag Option as defined in {{sec-proxy-caching-valid}}.
-In fact, that would require the proxy to respond with an unprotected 2.03 (Valid) response.
-However, success responses have to be protected with Group OSCORE, and more generally cannot have 2.03 (Valid) as Outer Code.
+In fact, that would require the proxy to respond with an unprotected 2.03 (Valid) response potentially.
+However, success responses have to be protected with Group OSCORE, so cannot have 2.03 (Valid) as Outer Code.

 # Security Considerations # {#chap-security-considerations}